Generating Independent Replicates Directly from the Posterior Distribution for a Class of Spatial Latent Gaussian Process Models: Methodology

-Repeated matrix operations that one might see in a Gibbs sampler are avoided, since matrix inversions are only required \textit{a single time} in Step 1.
-Additionally, from Theorem~\ref{cor:4}, $g(\textbf{q}_{rep}, \textbf{Q})$ can be written as the sums of squared difference between $\textbf{y}_{rep}$ and $\widehat{\textbf{y}}_{rep}$, and hence one does not need to compute $\textbf{q}_{rep}$ and $\textbf{Q}$ in Step 4.
+When using known basis function expansions to define $\textbf{G}$, repeated matrix operations that one might see in a Gibbs sampler are avoided, since matrix inversions are only required \textit{a single time} in Step 1.
 Additionally, $B$ does not have to be as large as what one requires for an MCMC, since one does not require a burn-in period, thinning, or have concerns of mixing and positive autocorrelations in the MCMC.

-The choice of $\omega$ is a subjective portion of this algorithm.
-Ideally $\omega$ is ``small,'' but it cannot be chosen too small otherwise one would never obtain a sample.
-In practice, one can choose $\omega$ to give a desired acceptance rate.
-That is, one can repeat Steps 2, 3, and 4 a total of $\frac{1}{p}B$ times, and accept the $p$ percentage of replicates with the smallest $g(\textbf{q}_{rep}, \textbf{Q})$, where the percentage $p$ is pre-specified (e.g., sample $2B$ times and accept the $B$ with the smallest $g(\textbf{q}_{rep}, \textbf{Q})$).
-This is equivalent to using the $p$-th percentile of $B$ independent replicates of $g(\textbf{q}_{rep}, \textbf{Q})$ as an estimate for $\omega$.
-Considering the well-known consistency properties of percentiles from i.i.d. replicates \citep{zielinski1998uniform}, the added sampling variability of this estimated $\omega$ may be negligible for large $B$.